chevere/xr-docs/install/README.md

 xrDebug is available as a self-contained binary, PHAR file, Composer package, Docker image, and source code.
 See [run](../run/README.md) for instructions on how to run the software.

 xrDebug is available for macOS, Linux, and Windows WSL.
+Access to the [latest release](https://github.com/xrdebug/xrdebug/releases/latest) artifacts at GitHub.

 ## Self-contained binary <Badge text="recommended"/>